CodyCaro/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+      Sessions are commonly used to allow a server to store information about a client.
+Sessions will provide a way to preserve the data across requests so that users do not need to re-enter credentials.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [ ] What does bcrypt do to help us store passwords in a secure manner. bcrypt helps us store passwords in a secure manner by using a password hashing function, implementing salting both manually and automatically and accumulative hashing rounds.

 - [ ] What does bcrypt do to slow down attackers?
+      It makes it harder for an attacker to reverse hashes into passwords after having stolen the hashes.

 - [ ] What are the three parts of the JSON Web Token?
+      The three parts of the JSON Web Token are the header, the payload and the signature.

 ## Minimum Viable Product